jshannon75/geog4300/Labs/Lab 1_ Descriptive stats/Lab1_Loading_data_and_basic_stats.md

     ## #   CTY_NAME <chr>, State <chr>, Region <chr>, Division <chr>, Lon <dbl>,
     ## #   Lat <dbl>

 ***Question 4 task (3 points):** Adapt the above command to create a new data frame, changing “July” to a month of your choosing and using tmin (rather than tmax) as your variable of interest.
+You should also be sure to keep the region and year variables for use in question 5.
 You'll need two commands--one to create the data frame and another to "call" it, just like you see above.*

 ***Question 5 task (9 points):** With your subsetted data, create the three graphs below using the graphs listed earlier as a guide.
 You may need to further transform the data in order to make each graph.*